Womanism: Womanist identifications

-Here Turner makes it well known that she feels as though feminism is something that is forced upon her.
-She feels like she cannot completely identify with feminism.
-It is also important to note Jain's statement that, "The crux of the politics of naming is that names serve as identifiers and are not neutral when attached to social movements, ideas, and groups of people.
+Here, Turner makes it well known that she feels as though feminism is something that is forced upon her.
+She feels that she cannot completely identify with feminism.
+It is also important to note Jain's statement that "The crux of the politics of naming is that names serve as identifiers and are not neutral when attached to social movements, ideas, and groups of people.
 Naming and labeling become politicized acts when they serve to determine any type of membership at a group level."